Updated June 2026

 That said, your best shoe depends on your needs.
 For maximum cushioning, the Bondi 9 delivers.
 For the most luxurious long run feel, the Nimbus 28 is unmatched.
 For cushion at the lightest weight, the Triumph 23 gives you PWRRUN PB energy return at only 9.2 oz.

 Whatever you choose, remember: shoes are only part of the equation.
-Rotate pairs, strengthen your kinetic chain, and listen to your body.
-I’ve logged 1,200+ miles on pavement — you’ve got this.
+Rotate your pairs, strengthen your kinetic chain, and listen to your body.
+I’ve logged 1,200+ miles on pavement.
+Start with the shoe that matches your body and routes, then adjust based on how your legs feel after repeated pavement miles.